yanhan/myvagrant/README.md

 Now we are ready to initialize and provision the Vagrant.

-    . venv/bin/activate    # enter virtualenv so we can use Ansible vagrant up             # starts and provisions the vagrant
+    . venv/bin/activate       # enter virtualenv so we can use Ansible vagrant up --provision    # starts and provisions the vagrant

 Everything's ready from here on.